rodrigofontesdev/pizza/README.md

 # Pizza Shop

-A restaurant dashboard to track metrics such as revenue by period, daily and monthly orders, best-selling products, manage orders, and much more.
+A restaurant dashboard to track key metrics such as revenue by period, customer retention, daily and monthly orders, best-selling products, manage orders, and more.

-The purpose of this project is to develop an application without using any framework, relying solely on React to integrate our front-end with a back-end via REST API.
+The goal is to develop an application without using any framework, relying solely on React to integrate the front-end with a back-end via REST API.

 ## Prerequisites